-A Councilmember shall not represent that he or she is authorized to speak for the entire Council.
+A Council member shall not represent that they are authorized to speak for the entire Council.

-Rationale: An individual Councilmember has no authority to bind the City and decisions of the Council must be made in open session, so therefore any representation of the City's position would be inaccurate and misleading.
+Rationale: An individual Council member has no authority to bind the City and decisions of the Council must be made in open meetings, so therefore any representation of the City's position would be inaccurate and misleading.

-Source: Act 196, MCL 15.341(2) Example: A Councilmember shall not represent to a developer that a development project would be acceptable to the entire City Council if proposed.
+Source: Act 196 of 1978, MCL 15.341(2)

+Example: A Council member shall not represent to a developer that a development project would be acceptable to the entire Council.